Stay the Course: How to Keep Your Faith in College

 If in four years you emerge humbled, prayerful, and grateful, then, regardless of your diploma, your time will have been a success.
 You’ll have shown—or rather, God will have shown through you—that keeping faith in college isn’t an oxymoron.
 It’s what Christ calls you to.
 And he will always give you what you need to do his will.

-Brad East is an assistant professor of biblical studies at Abilene Christian University.
+Brad East is an associate professor of theology at Abilene Christian University.

 Annual & Monthly subscriptions available.